Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
-= 3.4.6 =
+= 3.5.0 =
-* Fixed connector downloading content and applying translation after source was uploaded again with no new authorized strings
+* Fixed connector automatically downloading content and applying translation after source was uploaded again with no new authorized strings.
+The connector now will automatically download submissions only if all strings are completed and there are no pending unauthorized or excluded strings.

 = 3.4.5 =
 * Added bulk submit screen backend filter